ParikshitaJain/PortfolioProjects/4. Hospital Patient Analysis/README.md

-## Project Overview
+## Executive Summary
 Data analysis is crucial for the healthcare industry as it directly influences decision-making, operational efficiency, and patient care quality.
 With the growing amount of patient data being generated, healthcare organizations are increasingly relying on data-driven insights to improve clinical outcomes, streamline operations, and reduce costs.
 The Hospital Patient Analysis project focuses on extracting valuable insights from healthcare data to improve patient care, resource allocation, and overall operational efficiency.
-In this analysis, I used Power BI to visualize and explore data from three core tables—Encounters, Patients, and Procedures.
-This powerful tool helped in creating interactive dashboards that provided a comprehensive overview of patient health patterns, their interactions with the healthcare system, and the medical procedures they undergo.
+Focusing on preventive healthcare, increased resource allocation for cardiac patients, more awareness for mental health cases.

 ## Project Structure